-- 9.9.1.1 The City shall monitor and review this Plan in accordance with the requirements of the Planning Act including but not limited to a review every ten years.
-The City may review any other master plans or studies in coordination with the review of the Official Plan. - 9.9.1.2 The ten-year review of this Plan shall meet the public meeting requirements of the Planning Act and be held by City Council or a designated Committee of Council. - 9.9.1.3 Notice of the public meeting for a ten year review shall be provided in accordance with Provincial legislation including but not limited to advertisement in the local newspaper, notice to applicable government agencies and authorities and others who have filed in writing a request for notification. - 9.9.1.4 Review of this Plan shall include both subjective and objective measures of the success and failure of the Plan.
+9.9.1.1 The City shall monitor and review this Plan in accordance with the requirements of the Planning Act.
+An initial review will be completed 10 years into the Plan, with subsequent reviews every five years thereafter.
+The City may choose to review the Plan more frequently than the requirements of the Planning Act.
+The City may review any other master plans or studies in coordination with the review of the Official Plan.

+- 9.9.1.2 The five and ten-year review of this Plan shall meet the public meeting requirements of the Planning Act and be held by City Council or a designated Committee of Council. - 9.9.1.3 Notice of the public meeting for a ten year review shall be provided in accordance with Provincial legislation including but not limited to advertisement in the local newspaper, notice to applicable government agencies and authorities and others who have filed in writing a request for notification. - 9.9.1.4 Review of this Plan shall include both subjective and objective measures of the success and failure of the Plan.
 Examples of subjective measures may include such things as quality of life, environment, improved urban design, and similar.
 Examples of objective measures may include such things as Provincial performance measures, population growth, infrastructure improvements, housing unit creation, vacancy rates, traffic and similar.
 Objective measures shall be compared against identified and accepted municipal, regional, provincial and national standards.